apache/gravitino/docs/metrics.md

 ## Introduction

-Gravitino Metrics builds upon the [Dropwizard Metrics](https://metrics.dropwizard.io/).
+Apache Gravitino Metrics builds upon the [Dropwizard Metrics](https://metrics.dropwizard.io/).
 It exports these metrics through both JMX and an HTTP server, supporting JSON and Prometheus formats.
 You can retrieve them via HTTP requests, as illustrated below:

 ```shell
 // Use Gravitino Server address or Iceberg REST server address to replace 127.0.0.1:8090